 In this article, we give a list of evidence-based methods that a person can use to suppress their appetite without the need for diet pills.
 We also discuss which foods are the best appetite suppressants.

 A person can use the following ten evidence-based methods to suppress their appetite and avoid overeating:

 1. Eat more protein and healthful fats

-Eating foods rich in protein or fat may help reduce hunger cravings.
+Eating foods rich in protein or fat can reduce hunger cravings and suppress appetite.

 - lean meats